container-storage-interface/spec/spec.md

   // of two unique topologies: e.g. "R1/Z2" and "R1/Z3", or "R1/Z2" and
   //  "R1/Z4", or "R1/Z3" and "R1/Z4".
   //
-  // If x>n, than the SP MUST make the provisioned volume available from
+  // If x>n, then the SP MUST make the provisioned volume available from
   // all topologies from the list of requisite topologies and MAY choose
   // the remaining x-n unique topologies from the list of all possible
   // topologies.
 If it is unable to do so, the SP MUST fail the